-First State Bank takes data security very seriously and we understand the importance of protecting the information we maintain.
-We are writing to inform you about an incident that may have involved some of your information.
+Transformco understands the importance of protecting the privacy and security of the information we maintain.
+We are writing to inform you of a data security incident that may have involved some of your information.
 This notice explains the incident, measures we have taken, and some steps you can take in response.